aj-02/ChatX/README.md

 # ChatX: Worldwide Chat Application

 ChatX is a versatile chat application that enables users to connect and chat with people worldwide.
-With seamless integration of Gmail and GitHub login via NextAuth, ChatX ensures a secure and hassle-free authentication process.
-Powered by Pusher and MongoDB, ChatX provides real-time messaging capabilities and stores user data and messages efficiently.
+With seamless **integration of Gmail and GitHub login via NextAuth**, ChatX ensures a secure and hassle-free authentication process. **Powered by Pusher and MongoDB**, ChatX provides real-time messaging capabilities and stores user data and messages efficiently.

 ## Features